citp/privacy-policy-historical/t/to/tow/towerdata.com.md

 **How We Gather Information**

-TowerData is in the business of intermediating between consumers who wish to receive highly valuable promotions and offers of goods and services and companies who offer those promotions, goods and services.
+TowerData is in the business of intermediating between consumers who wish to receive highly valuable promotions, goods and services and companies who offer those promotions, goods and services.
 We collect only the information you voluntarily give us when you register on our website, www.towerdata.com.

 In addition, we also obtain information from our business partners and clients.
 We mandate that any company that provides us with data certify that the data represents permissible email data.
 If we become aware that the data is not in compliance we will terminate our relationship with that company immediately.